I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather. However, it also tends to rain unexpectedly.

 3801 30th St, San Diego, CA 92104

 This is absolutely my favorite gift and plant boutique in San Diego.
-Located in North Park (and Del Mar!)
-Pigment has almost everything, ranging from hilarious gift cards, cute clothes, jewelry, a DIY succulent wall & the best home decor!.
+Located in North Park (and Del Mar at One Paseo!)
+Pigment offers a wide range of items, including hilarious gift cards, cute clothes, jewelry, a DIY succulent wall & the best home decor!
 Honestly, I could spend hours in here!
 If you’re in San Diego, you definitely have to shop here!

-Hot tip: This is one of the top places to take Instagram pics in San Diego too!
+Local tip: This is one of the top places to take Instagram pics in San Diego, too!
 Think pink walls, bamboo chairs, and succulent waterfalls.

 10: Have a drink at Encontro North Park